Connor Murphy

 Connor Murphy (born March 26, 1993) is an American professional ice hockey defenseman and alternate captain for the Chicago Blackhawks of the National Hockey League.
-He was selected 20th overall in the 2011 NHL Entry Draft by the Phoenix Coyotes.
+He was selected 20th overall in the 2011 NHL entry draft by the Phoenix Coyotes.
 He is the son of former NHL defenseman Gord Murphy.

 Playing career

 Amateur

 As a youth, Murphy played in the 2006 Quebec International Pee-Wee Hockey Tournament with the Ohio AAA Blue Jackets minor ice hockey team.
 He later played junior ice hockey with the Sarnia Sting in the Ontario Hockey League.
 Prior to signing with the Sting, Murphy committed to Miami University, but decided to play in the Ontario Hockey League for the Sarnia Sting instead.
 Murphy has previously played for the USA Hockey National Team Development Program of the United States Hockey League (USHL).

 Phoenix Coyotes organization

-On November 16, 2013, Connor made his NHL debut with the Phoenix Coyotes, and in his first NHL game he scored his first NHL goal past Tampa Bay Lightning goalie Anders Lindback.
+On November 16, 2013, Connor made his NHL debut with the Phoenix Coyotes, and in his first NHL game he scored his first NHL goal against Tampa Bay Lightning goalie Anders Lindbäck.

 On July 28, 2016, Murphy signed a six-year, $23.1 million contract with the Coyotes.